A mantra is a sound, and can be a syllable or a set of syllables - with or without allotted meanings.

 A Helpful Mantra, a Benefactor

 Mantras are produced by combining alphabet sounds.
-The ancient Vedic Sanskrit alphabet contains over twice as many letters as English does, so many Sanskrit syllables are poorly rendered into English.
-However, they are taken well care of in the International Phonetic Alphabet.
-(Wikipedia, s.v.
-"International Alphabet of Sanskrit Transliteration")
+The ancient Vedic Sanskrit alphabet contains over twice as many letters as English does.
+They are well enough described in the International Phonetic Alphabet.
+(Wikipedia, "International Alphabet of Sanskrit Transliteration")

 The art of mantras has it that if you chant-intone sounds full well in your mind, nobody hears it but yourself.
-The Manu Samhita 2:85 suggests it nicely.
-One could come to understand why . . .
+The Manu Samhita 2:85 advocates mental japa, maybe a bit poetically.

 Here is what the editors of Encyclopaedia Britannica write: A mantra is an utterance (syllable, word, or verse).
-"Various mantras are either spoken aloud or merely sounded internally in one's thoughts".
-Further, "they are thought to have a profound underlying significance"and are distilled, spiritual wisdom.
+"Various mantras are either spoken aloud or merely sounded internally in one's [mind]".
+Further, "they are thought to have a profound underlying significance" and are distilled, spiritual wisdom.
 Thus, repeating a particular mantra in meditation can lead to a higher level.
 (EB, "Mantra: Buddhism and Hinduism")

 Seed sounds, bijas